 "physical trespass doctrine") that only recognized Fourth Amendment violations where there was a physical intrusion on one's property.
-However, the Katz case marked an expansion in the Court's understanding of Fourth Amendment violations-with the Court famously writing that "the Fourth Amendment protects people, not places."
+The Watz case marked an expansion in the Court's understanding of Fourth Amendment violations-with the Court famously writing that "the Fourth Amendment protects people, not places."